boltops-tools/pipedream/docs/quick-start.md

 ## Summary

-    gem install codepipeline
+    gem install pipedream
     cd <your-project>
-    pipe init # generates starter .codepipeline files
+    pipe init # generates starter .pipedream files
-    # edit .codepipeline/pipeline.rb
+    # edit .pipedream/pipeline.rb
     pipe deploy # create the CodePipeline pipeline via CloudFormation pipe start  # start a CodePipeline pipeline execution

 ## What Happened?

 Here are a little more details on what the summarized commands do.
-First, we install the codepipeline tool.
+First, we install the pipedream tool.

-    gem install codepipeline
+    gem install pipedream

 Change into your project directory.